madees/BeatStepAnimator/README.md

 There is a "close app" in Dashboard button bottom left.

 ## About Chataigne
-For global support on how to use Chataigne and its modules, or this example project, please visit the forum : http://benjamin.kuperberg.fr/chataigne/forum or join us on Discord : https://discord.com/invite/ngnJ5z
+For global support on how to use Chataigne and its modules, please visit : http://benjamin.kuperberg.fr/chataigne and join us to discuss on Discord : https://discord.com/invite/ngnJ5z

 If you need any help, my contact on Discord is also "madees".
 Any feedback or ideas on improvements or features are welcome !